AryanPace/Crowdfunding/README.md

 This project demonstrates a basic Hardhat use case.
 It comes with a sample contract, a test for that contract, and a script that deploys that contract.
 But we need to change the test script and also deploy script according to our Smart contract.

+I highly recommand the first method to use for those who have never use hardhat.
 First =

 Open RemixIDE in browser in which you have metamask wallet.
 Remove default code, Copy Crowdfunding.sol file from here and paste it in Contract Folder.
 Connect your Metamask wallet.